Bilche-Volytsko-Uherske gas storage facility in Ukraine. (Source: Ukrtransgaz) |

 The fuel stockpiling will help the 27-member bloc avoid a repeat of the energy crisis of 2022.
 The bloc’s gas reserves are now more than 70% full and are expected to reach 100% capacity by the end of August 2023.

-Last August, EU gas prices rose to an all-time high of 350 euros ($380) per megawatt hour as Russia cut supplies.
-Prices have since fallen in 2023, partly due to milder-than-expected winter weather.
+Last August, EU gas prices rose to an all-time high of 350 euros ($380) per megawatt-hour as Russia cut supply.
+Prices then fell in 2023, partly due to milder-than-expected winter weather.

-The spike in 2022 has prompted leaders to “take action,” according to the Bruegel think tank, with EU governments spending €646 billion to protect companies and consumers.
+The spike in 2022 has prompted leaders to step in, with EU governments spending €646 billion to protect companies and consumers, according to the Bruegel consultancy.

-Kamil Lipinski of the Polish Institute of Economics (PIE) said that Germany’s gas storage – which accounts for 22% of the EU’s total storage capacity – could provide enough supply for the bloc.
-However, this would not be enough to balance price fluctuations across the EU, so the bloc is looking further afield.
+Germany’s gas storage – which accounts for 22% of the EU’s total storage capacity – could provide enough supply for the bloc, but it is not enough to balance price fluctuations across the EU, so the bloc is looking further afield, said Kamil Lipinski of the Polish Institute of Economics (PIE).

 European Commission (EC) spokesman Tim McPhie revealed that EU member states will need to fill up to 90% of storage capacity by November 2023.